ExeVirus/waterfalls/README.md

 Turbulent Water Bucket:
   A crafting item used for making the three active nodes of this mod.
 Does not make a new liquid type (yet).

+Special Thanks to @JamieStanton96, for creating many of the textures, helping with node design and functionality, and general testing support and feedback!